NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - auto
      - Time zone UTC offset of the home address.
 Must be between -12 and 14.
 If not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site>`_) is used.
    * - ``weather_station_epw_filepath``
-     - true
+     - false
      -
      - String
      -
      - Path of the EPW file.
+Either this or the Site: Zip Code input above must be provided.

 Options
 *******